-Ensuring access to affordable higher learning in Nassau County is one of Legislator Drucker’s top priorities.
-Prior to his election to the County Legislature, Legislator Drucker had served on the Executive Board for Nassau Community College since 2012, when he was appointed by Governor Cuomo.
-Though he no longer serves on the Board, Legislator Drucker intends to continue to support the college in its laudable mission.
+Ensuring access to affordable higher learning in Nassau County remains one of Legislator Drucker’s top priorities.
+In 2012, Governor Cuomo appointed Legislator Drucker to the Board of Trustees of Nassau Community College, a role he served until his election to the Legislature.
+Legislator Drucker continues to support the college in its laudable mission.
 “Ensuring that our community college is a strong academic institution that offers our local residents and young people an opportunity for an affordable higher education that can and should be the foundation of their success is important,” said Drucker.
 (Syosset-Jericho Tribune, December 6, 2016).

 After earning a Bachelor of Arts in Political Science from SUNY Buffalo, Legislator Drucker received his Juris Doctor from Rutgers University Law School.
 He is admitted to the American Bar Association, the New York State Bar Association and the New Jersey State Bar Association.
 Legislator Drucker, who is fluent in Spanish, has owned and operated a successful law practice in Queens since 1982, where he serves a primarily Hispanic clientele.
 He has lectured over the years on home-buying and real estate transactions and is also a two-time recipient of the New York State Bar Association’s Pro Bono Service Award in recognition of his commitment to providing fair and equal access to legal representation for all.